-A library district is a special governing district that exists specifically to provide library services to a community.
+A library district is a special tax district that exists specifically to provide library services to a community.
 Library districts often serve a regional population, rather than a single town or city.

 The State of Colorado passed laws allowing and regulating these districts in recognition of libraries’ importance in our communities.
 Library district law governs set-up, accountability, and funding, and to date has been used to create 56 library districts across the state!

-Because of this, we like to say that Boulder’s library district proposal isn't special.
+Because of this, we like to say that ballot measure 6C isn't special.
 It builds on successful models and follows established state law.

 Why is a library district right for Boulder?

 Library advocates — as well as multiple city working groups — have proposed a library district because the cost to provide city services has been rising faster than revenues for more than 20 years.
 And the library, in particular, has often been the first city service to be cut when budgets are tight, and the last to be restored when fortunes improve.
+We can't keep our libraries in this cycle of decline.
 In 2019, the library was operating at 2002 funding levels, despite significant growth in use.
 And while it represents only three percent of the City of Boulder’s budget, the library took 17% of the city’s budget cuts during the 2020 COVID budget crisis.